 - If the competitor lands outside the measuring field he scores a maximum score, which is the measuring field radius. - Landing has to be made on the feet.
 If a competitor falls at landing, he will receives a maximum score.
-A fall means if any part of the body or equipment (excluding speed system, stirrup or tow yoke) touches the ground before the wing does. - If a competitor lands with both feet together or lands in such a manner that the foot's first point of contact cannot be defined (heel, tip...), then the furthest point of the footprint is measured.
+A fall means if any part of the body or equipment (excluding the speed system, stirrup or tow yoke) touches the ground before the wing does or before the competitor has left the measuring field. - If a competitor lands with both feet together or lands in such a manner that the foot's first point of contact cannot be defined (heel, tip...), then the furthest point of the footprint is measured.